 Talent wise, Vets are to Ryan Villopoto what the Mexican Air Force is to the Blue Angels.
 But thrill wise, we are getting more than enough of an adrenaline rush to power 100 defibrillators (which the guy we just passed on the uphill looks like he is going to need after the moto is over).
 “Old guys going fast.”
 That may sound good, but it isn’t exactly accurate.
 Perhaps, old guys going too fast for their age is more to the point.

 Canadian Pete DeGraaf won the Over-50 World Championship 2007, 2009, 2010 and 2011 (Toon Karsmakers beat him in 2008, Pete Murray in 2012 and Doug Dubach in 2013).

 We, and by that I mean all motocross racers over the age of 30, are the saving grace of American motocross.

-Read that again…carefully?because it is important and rarely said.
-In a motorcycle market where bike sales have gone down 20 percent every year for the last five years, how much longer can the sport of motocross go on without new blood?
+Read that again…carefully — because it is important and rarely said.
+In a motorcycle market where bike sales went down 20 percent a year for five straight years (starting in 2007), how much longer can the sport of motocross go on without new blood?
 The answer?
 As long as there are old codgers with money to spend on the sport of their youth.
-With $9000 motocross bikes, $100 tires and $450 helmets, this isn’t a sport for the young at heart (and weak of pocketbook).
+With $9000 motocross bikes, $120 tires and $450 helmets, this isn’t a sport for the young at heart (and weak of pocketbook).
 Nope, you gotta be old to afford to race motorcycles, or cars, or airplanes, or offshore boats or just about anything short of strollers.
 Older motocross racers are what is keeping race promoters, dealers and hop-up shops alive.
 These gray-haired old dudes are the power-elite.
-They are the heroes of American motocross?even if they aren’t heroes in terms of speed anymore.
+They are the heroes of American motocross — even if they aren’t heroes in terms of speed anymore.

 Do you find it hard to believe that Ron Lechien is over 40 years old?